From the 2020 year, we’ve made the following changes to income tax assessments and returns.

 To add a client’s bank account in myIR

-Use the 'Update a refund bank account' service in myIR to add a bank account for your client.
-You'll find this in by going into the 'More' menu in the client's income tax tile.
+Use the 'Update refund bank account' service in myIR to add a bank account for your client.
+You'll find this in by going into the 'More' menu in the client's income tax account.

 To redirect client refunds